Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: I know that you're more than what you literally tell us about in the songs.
 But still, you have an identity and try to tell us something of who you are in your songs.

 GROSS: I want to quote you again.
 So you write - this is toward the beginning of your career - (reading) I wanted to be a voice that reflected experience and the world I live in.
-So I knew in 1972 that to do this, I would need to write very well and more individually than I had ever written before.
-And this was - at some point you realized, too, that although you had, like, the most popular bar band in Asbury Park, that there was a bigger world.
+So I knew in 1972 that, to do this, I would need to write very well and more individually than I had ever written before.
+And this was - at some point you realized too that although you had, like, the most popular bar band in (laughter) Asbury Park that there was a bigger world.
 There was a lot of...

 SPRINGSTEEN: Yeah.